Mehdi0x90/Web_Hacking/Host Header Injection.md

 X-Host: attacker.com
 Forwarded: attacker.com

 # How to use?
-In this case im using "X-Forwarded-For : attacker.com"
+In this case I using "X-Forwarded-For : attacker.com"
 GET /example HTTP/1.1
 Host: vulnerable-website.com
 X-Forwarded-For : attacker.com